purescript-polyform/polyform/README.md

   * Allow validation to be abstracted over data source, so we can reuse it on the backend or frontend or during typed input validation.

-  * But also provide modules dedicated for handling HTTP input and untyped record input.
+  * But also provide modules dedicated for handling HTTP input or Foreign data.

   * Validation should produce well typed result value __and form__ structure or form filled with errors, so you can always render it.